Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 - If something is not clear, keep asking questions until it is understood completely.

 Caregivers should expect the hospice staff to listen respectfully and respond quickly at any hour of the day or night.
 A 24-hour hospice emergency number will be provided; be sure this number is kept in an obvious and visible place.

 Organization Tips for Caregivers

-Caregivers will keep track of many types of information regarding the survivor’s care.
+Caregivers keep track of many types of information regarding the patient’s care.
 Setting up and maintaining an organizational system that works will make life as a caregiver much easier.
 Some people are able to organize all of these tasks and schedules by themselves, but most people need help.
 Hospice staff can help develop an organizational system.
 Or, caregivers can ask a trusted family member or friend for help.

 Caregivers and Work Obligations

 Caregiving does require a time commitment.
 The amount of time and energy needed to provide care for someone is not easy to predict.
 Sometimes a rotating schedule with other family members and loved ones is helpful.
 However, as caregiving can be very demanding at times, it may be necessary to take time off from work at some point.
 Caregivers should talk with employers about flexible hours, schedule changes, or working from home, vacation and/or sick leave time.

 Serving as a caregiver for an immediate family member (spouse, child or parent) may be covered by the Family Medical Leave Act, which protects an individual’s job standing and benefits during unpaid leave of up to 12 weeks during any 12-month period.
 These 12 weeks can be used consecutively or broken up into months, weeks, days, or even hours.
 As not all companies qualify for this benefit, consult the employer’s human resources specialist for more specific information.